These Are the Strangest Food Laws You’ll Find in Every State

 In Spartanburg, South Carolina, eating watermelons in the Magnolia Street Cemetery is forbidden.
 Unlike in Indiana’s parks, where the plastic-bag-puncturing power of the rinds was to blame, Magnolia Street took this step to deter unwanted watermelon vines from sprouting up on cemetery grounds.

 As for weird food laws in South Dakota, many believe it’s illegal to sleep in a cheese factory there.
 While there’s some truth to this, the actual law is far less specific, prohibiting sleeping in any area where food is prepared or provided in mass quantities.
 (Alas, this means candy factories are off-limits, too.)

 In the Volunteer State, it is illegal to catch fish with anything other than a rod and reel, which explains an amusing admonishment against fishing Tennessee’s waters with a lasso.
 Despite lasso fishing being forbidden, we admit we’d like to see someone try (though maybe in a state with more relaxed lasso laws).
 Tennessee isn’t the only state with really strange statutes: take a look at our must-read list of 50 things you won’t believe are banned in each of the states.

-There’s a lot of good food to be had in the Lone Star State—just take a gander at our roundup of the 50 best Texan foods!
+There’s a lot of good food to be had in the Lone Star State.
 A warning, however: It may be illegal to sell Limburger cheese in Houston on a Sunday.
 Limburger has earned its reputation as one of the world’s stinkiest cheeses, so if this one’s true, we’re not complaining.